Drone regulations in Czech Republic

 - Thayatal in South Bohemia on the border to Austria

-Violations threaten a fine of about 400 € or more.
+Violators face a fine of about 400 € or more.
 Exemptions can be requested from the National Park Authority.

-Time of operations: I recommend using drones only in daylight in the Czech Republic.
+I recommend using drones only in daylight in the Czech Republic.

-Regulations for commercial pilots: Commercial pilots must apply for a permit for the operation of the aircraft, a permit to carry out work by drones and, if necessary, a license to operate the aircraft for their requirements.
+Commercial pilots must apply for a permit for the operation of the aircraft, a permit to carry out work by drones and, if necessary, a license to operate the aircraft for their requirements.
 The total costs of the approval are around 960€.
 The Office for Civil Aviation is the competent office.
 According to the experience of Czech pilots, the entire process takes about three months.

 Ascent permits from Germany may be accepted, but special conditions can be granted.
 Drones in cities are prohibited.